PredixDev/PredixMobileElectron/README.md

 * [Creating a Mobile Hello World Web App] (https://www.predix.io/docs#DrBWuHkl)

 ##pm CLI
-The [pm CLI](https://github.com/PredixDev/predix-mobile-cli) is a Command Line Interface that facilitates the management of Predix mobile users, roles, Predix mobile applications and their constituent web app dependencies.
-You must install and configure the Cloud Foundry cf CLI and uaac CLI before installing the pm CLI.
+The [`pm` CLI](https://github.com/PredixDev/predix-mobile-cli) is a Command Line Interface that facilitates the management of Predix mobile users, roles, Predix mobile applications and their constituent web app dependencies.
+You must install and configure the Cloud Foundry `cf` CLI and `uaac` CLI before installing the `pm` CLI.

 ##Predix Mobile App Container
 The Predix Mobile Reference App on Electron includes the Predix Mobile App Container for Windows, a platform-specific environment in which Predix mobile applications are run.
-It contains an implementation of the Predix Mobile Client Core Services framework.
-See <link to download file>.
+It contains an implementation of the [Predix Mobile Client Core Services framework](https://www.predix.io/docs/?r=165165#tMguUCx).

 ## Additional Information

-For additional technical documentation see the [Wiki](../../wiki) in this repo.
+For additional technical documentation see the [Predix Mobile SDK wiki](https://github.com/PredixDev/PredixMobileSDK).

 ## Examples
 1. WEB-APPs